top of page

 For people in developing countries, access to knowledge can transform lives.

-At the same time, they also lack an adequate understanding of each community's specific needs.
+They also lack an adequate understanding of each community's specific needs.
 There are too many villages, too far apart — and too many barriers.
 Challenges include poor road conditions, illiteracy, gender inequities, unreliable electricity and internet, and expensive mobile data.

 adults and youth lack basic literacy skills